thelukester92/nnlib/README.md

 This is Luke Godfrey's neural network library (nnlib), an all-header library to facilitate the use of artificial neural networks.
 It is designed to be fast and easy to use. nnlib is written entirely in C++ on a Mac, but should work on other platforms as well (official support should come eventually).
+You will need to install OpenBLAS and link it on Linux.

 # Get Started